FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models: Conclusions Discussions

 In this paper, we propose FailSafe, a novel pipeline automatically generates failure reasoning data with executable recovery actions.
-FailSafe can be applied to any task in any simulator with motion planning functionality, enabling scalable failure dataset generation.
+FailSafe can be readily extended to diverse manipulation tasks across current simulators that support motion planning, facilitating the scalable generation of failure datasets.
 Our experiments show that FailSafe-VLM exhibits strong failure reasoning capability and outperform other state-of-the-art VLMs.
 We further integrate FailSafe-VLM into VLAs to show its capability to recover from failures and boost overall performance in robotic manipulation tasks.
 FailSafe-VLM could also generalize cross spatial setups, camera views, object categories and robot embodiments.

-We hope that FailSafe pipeline will benefit the community by enhancing the essential failure reasoning capability of current robot control methods, paving the way toward more robust and explainable embodied AI applications.
+However, our method still has several limitations.
+The current FailSafe pipeline primarily focuses on motion-level recovery and does not yet support the correction of object-level errors.
+In addition, although integrating VLA with FailSafe-VLM yields performance gains, their synergy can be further improved in efficiency and flexibility through techniques such as real-time action chunking \cite{black2025real}.
+We leave these improvements for future work.
+In conclusion, we hope the FailSafe pipeline serves as an early attempt to enable stronger failure reasoning and autonomy in robot control systems, paving the way for more robust and explainable embodied AI applications.